Due Diligence

 How much does working with a mortgage broker cost?

-This is why you shouldn’t be shocked if your mortgage broker advises you against buying a new car or having a baby in the short term.
+So, while you have the finance approved today, you also need to make sure you can still get approved in the future.
+This is why you shouldn’t be shocked if your broker advises you against buying a new car or having a baby in the short term.

 Remember, it’s not personal, they just want to make sure you can get the money to buy the house when you need it.

-How does my deposit work if I am buying a new-build property?
+How does my deposit work if I am buying a New Build property?

 There is a difference between the deposit a developer needs and the deposit a bank needs.

-Generally speaking, a developer requires a 10% deposit once the property goes unconditional.
+A developer requires a 10% deposit once the property goes unconditional.
 This is paid at the end of the 10-day due diligence process before construction starts.

 What are the final steps?

 That’s when you’ll have a conversation about loan structures and what interest rates will line up with your goals.
-For example, whether you want to fix the rates for one, two or 5 years.
+For example, whether you want to fix the rates for one, two or five years.

 Ed solo